Partner, Veritable LLP

 Joseph Huber joined Credit Suisse First Boston in 1978, was named managing director in 1982, and currently serves as chairman of Credit Suisse’s Pension Investment Committee.
 Previously, he was with White, Weld & Co. and Credit Suisse White Weld Ltd.; he also was a portfolio manager and advisor to the Saudi Arabian Monetary Agency.
 He serves as a member of the Committee on Investment of Employee Benefit Assets, Inc. Working Group.
 He is a former governor of the Philadelphia Stock Exchange, and former board member of Vanguard Charitable.
-In addition to serving on the Lenfest Foundation Board of Directors, he is currently a member of Vanguard’s Canadian Investment Review Committee and serves on the boards of the Lenfest Scholars Foundation (president), Foster Holdings, Mercersburg Academy, and Lower Merion Pension.
+In addition to serving on the Lenfest Foundation Board of Directors, he is currently a member of Vanguard’s Canadian Investment Review Committee and serves on the boards of the Lenfest Scholars Foundation (Chair), Foster Holdings, Mercersburg Academy, and Lower Merion Pension.
 Mr. Huber holds a B.S. in mechanical engineering from Lafayette College and an M.B.A. from the Wharton School of the University of Pennsylvania.

 President & CEO of Replica Creative